Sandy Hook Elementary School shooting: Classroom shootings

 Lanza also went to Room 10, another first-grade classroom nearby; at this point, there are conflicting reports about the order of events.
 According to some reports, the classroom's teacher, Victoria Leigh Soto, had concealed some of the students in a closet or bathroom, and some of the other students were hiding under desks.
 Soto was walking back to the classroom door to lock it when Lanza entered the classroom.
 Lanza walked to the back of the classroom, saw the children under the desks, and shot them.
 First-grader Jesse Lewis shouted at his classmates to run for safety, and several of them did.
 Lewis was looking at Lanza when Lanza fatally shot him.
 Another account, given by a surviving child's father, said that Soto had moved the children to the back of the classroom, and that they were seated on the floor when Lanza entered.
 According to this account, neither Lanza nor any of the occupants of the classroom spoke.
 Lanza stared at the people on the floor, pointed the gun at a boy seated there, but did not fire.
 The boy ran out of the classroom.
 The final report into the shooting concluded that the sequence of events in Rooms 8 and 10 was "indeterminate".

 A Hartford Courant report said that six of the children who escaped did so when Lanza stopped shooting, either because his weapon jammed or he erred in reloading it.
 Earlier reports said that, as Lanza entered her classroom, Soto told him that the children were in the auditorium.
 When several of the children came out of their hiding places and tried to run for safety, Lanza fatally shot them.
 Soto put herself between her students and the shooter, who then fatally shot her.
-Anne Marie Murphy, the special education teacher who worked with special-needs students in Soto's classroom, was found covering six-year-old Dylan Hockley, who also died.
+Anne Marie Murphy, the special education teacher who worked with special-needs students in Soto's classroom, was also shot and killed; she was found covering six-year-old Dylan Hockley, who also died.
 Soto and four children were found dead in the classroom.
 Soto was near the north wall of the room with a set of keys nearby.
 One child was taken to the hospital, but was pronounced dead.
 Six surviving children from the class and a school bus driver took refuge at a nearby home.
 According to the official report released by the state's attorney, nine children ran from Soto's classroom, and police found two hiding in a class bathroom.
 Five of Soto's students were killed.